 Named in honour of our Patron, Dr Lowitja O’Donoghue AC CBE DSG, we work under the direction of a Board made up of a majority of Aboriginal and Torres Strait Islander members and led by an independent Aboriginal Chairperson.

-The Institute will host the Cooperative Research Centre for Aboriginal and Torres Strait Islander Health (CRCATSIH) until June 2014.
-In May 2013, the Institute secured funding of $25 million over five years from the new CRC Public Good Fund that will support the Institute until June 2019.
+The Institute hosted the Cooperative Research Centre for Aboriginal and Torres Strait Islander Health (CRCATSIH) until June 2014.
+After securing $25million funding over five years, the organisation will host the Lowitja Institute Aboriginal and Torres Strait Islander Health CRC (LI CRC) from July 2014 until June 2019.

 The Lowitja Institute’s stakeholders comprise CRCATSIH members, Aboriginal and Torres Strait Islander medical service providers, government departments and statutory bodies, research institutions and private sector entities.
 A key event for stakeholders is our biennial Congress Lowitja.